leroythelegend/rough_idea_project_cars/README.md

 g++ -m64 -std=c++14 -Wall -Wextra  -I./ -c capturetelemetryv2.cpp  -o ../obj/capturetelemetryv2.o
 ...
 ```
-* Go back to the bin directory and start pcars and do some laps you don't need to rebuild i.e. make pcars again it will pick up the changes from the shared library.
+* Go back to the bin directory and start pcars and do some laps you don't need to rebuild, pcars will pick up the changes from the shared library.
 * My idea of the live type was so that GUI developers can use the live feed to create their own unique pcars displays.
-* To Be Continued, have to go do some programming for money instead. :-(
+* To Be Continued, next will be a tute on the post lap process.